How to Properly Ask for a Job Referral

 If you’re serious about asking me for a job referral to Microsoft, please follow these steps:

-3. If we haven’t worked together before, get a reference letter from a peer or manager that you currently work with that can speak to your skills/experiences that are relevant to the job posting.
+• Provide me with a reference letter from a peer/manager that you currently work with that can speak to your skills/experiences that are relevant to the job posting

-5. Email me or message me on LinkedIn with the following:
+5. Email me or DM on LinkedIn with the following:

-• Why are you asking ME for a job referral beyond the obvious of wanting a job?
+• Why are you asking ME for a job referral beyond the obvious reason of wanting a job at MSFT?

-• Share the Job ID(s) that you applied for
+• Share the Job ID(s) that you want me to refer you for

 • Paste your elevator pitch (max.
 2000 characters)